raunak300/Qra/README.md

   router.get('/all', checkToken, providePost);
 ```
 - This route is protected by the checkToken middleware, which:
-- 1)Verifies the presence and validity of a JWT token
+- Verifies the presence and validity of a JWT token
-- 2)Decodes the token to identify the user
+- Decodes the token to identify the user
-- 3)Blocks unauthorized requests with a 401 error if invalid
+- Blocks unauthorized requests with a 401 error if invalid

 - Posts are rendered with lazy loading.
 This means:
 - Only a limited number of posts are displayed initially